Caleb Kaltenbach

 He replied, "Thank you for loving me so much."

-During the day, Rey books an editing suite for the upcoming weekend so he can finish a video project for one of The Agora affiliate companies.
-He also made a call to a Freemason representative and had a lengthy discussion (most likely for a script idea).
+During the day, Rey reserved an editing suite for the weekend to finish a video project for one of The Agora affiliate companies.
+He also called a Freemason representative and had a lengthy discussion (most likely about a script idea).

-Later, that afternoon, one of Allison's co-workers named Claudia arrived at the Rivera house to spend the night.
-Around 6:30 PM, Claudia was relaxing in the upstairs guest room, while Rey was working in his office next to the guest room.
+Later that afternoon, one of Allison's co-workers, Claudia, arrived at the Rivera house to spend the night.
+Around 6:30 PM, Claudia was relaxing in the upstairs guest room while Rey was working in his office next to the guest room.
 Claudia recalled that someone called Rey on his cell.
 Neither she nor anyone else knows who made the call or the purpose of the call (phone records would later show the call originating from The Agora switchboard).

 Shortly after answering the call, Claudia heard Rey yell, "Oh s***!!!"

-According to Claudia, he rushed out of the house in flip-flops and drove away in Allison's black SUV.
-He then briefly drove back into the driveway, ran into the house, and left again in the SUV.
+Claudia said he rushed out of the house in flip-flops and drove away in Allison's black SUV.
+Soon after Rey left, he briefly returned to the house and left again in the same SUV.

 This was the last time anyone reported seeing or hearing from Rey Rivera.

-Allison tried to call Rey several times that evening, but he never answered his phone.
-This struck Allison as odd because the couple called and texted one another each day—especially if one of them was out of town.
-Even so, she went to bed, assuming that Rey was probably out late with some friends.
+Allison tried calling Rey several times that evening, but he never answered.
+This struck her as odd because the couple called and texted one another each day—especially if one of them was out of town.
+Even so, she went to bed, assuming Rey was probably out late with some friends.

-Early the next morning, before her flight back to New York, Claudia called Allison to say that Rey still wasn't home.
+Early the next morning, before her flight to New York, Claudia called Allison to say that Rey still hadn't returned home.
 Claudia also mentioned how the downstairs lights were still on, as were the lights in his upstairs office.
-Feeling eerily concerned, Allison tried to call Rey again, but like her previous attempts, he didn't answer.
+Becoming deeply concerned, Allison tried to call Rey again, but like her previous attempts, he didn't answer.
 Now extremely worried, she ended her business trip early and drove back to Baltimore.

 Allison immediately contacted family and friends to see if anyone had been in touch with Rey over the last 12 hours.
 Yet, no one had heard from Rey.

 By the time Allison returned home, Rey still wasn't there.
-But, oddly enough, his laptop was still on the kitchen counter along with his Invisalign, a bag of chips, and a sparking-water drink.
+But, oddly enough, his laptop was still on the kitchen counter, along with his Invisalign, a bag of chips, and a sparking-water drink.
 Later that day, Allison called the Baltimore Police Department to report her husband missing.
-By the end of the day, Rey's parents and brother, Angel, and sister arrived in Baltimore to help find Rey.
+By the end of the day, Rey's parents, brother, Angel, and sister arrived in Baltimore to help find Rey.
 Allison's parents arrived shortly after, as did some of the couple's close friends.

 When the Unexpected Becomes Reality

 As the days progressed, hope began to fade.
-Finally, on May 22, 2006, Allison's parents were driving around downtown to locate Rey's SUV.
+Finally, on May 22, 2006, Allison's parents drove downtown to locate Rey's SUV.
 By chance, they spotted Rey's SUV in a downtown parking lot near a historical 14-story building called The Belvedere.
 The building used to be a hotel but now houses apartments, restaurants, clubs, and bars.
 Interestingly enough, this parking lot was very close to Rey's workplace.
 The parking ticket on the SUV showed the vehicle was parked on May 16 (the night he received a phone call and ran out of the house).
-A parking attendant saw the SUV when they arrived for work on the morning of Tuesday, May 17, 2006.
+Upon arriving for work on Tuesday morning (May 17), a parking attendant saw the SUV.
 Now, the search effort focused on this general vicinity.

 On May 24, three of Rey's co-workers spent their lunch break searching for him.
-Thinking that a bird's-eye-view would help them find some clues, they made their way to the top of a parking garage next to The Belvedere.
-The top level of the parking garage overlooks a building connected to The Belvedere (that's actually an extension of The Belvedere's second floor).
-Looking over the ledge of the parking garage, Rey's three co-workers spotted a narrow and small hole on the second floor of the extended building.
-Scattered around the hole were two flip-flops, a cell phone, a set of keys, and eyeglasses.
-The co-workers got an uneasy feeling and called the police.
+Thinking that a bird's-eye-view would help them find some clues, they reached the top of a parking garage next to The Belvedere.
+The top level of the parking garage overlooks a building connected to The Belvedere (an extension of The Belvedere's second floor).
+Looking over the ledge of the parking garage, Rey's three co-workers spotted a narrow, small hole on the second floor of the extended building.
+Two flip-flops, a cell phone, keys, and eyeglasses were scattered around the hole.

 Many people immediately began referring to Rey as having died by suicide... but was it?